-- A. The requestor must provide a signed written request for donations of vacation leave to the requestor' supervisor.
-Additionally, a statement from a health professional verifying an injury or incapacity likely to last for at least one (1) month_must be forwarded to the supervisor before any action will be taken.
-The supervisor will forward the written request and verification to Human Resources. - B. An employee's supervisor may take the initiative to request leave donations for an eligible employee.
-The recipient must consent, and all necessary documentation must be provided. - C. Human Resources will ensure the requestor is eligible to receive catastrophic leave donations.
-Upon approval, Human Resources will post a notice on EDCnet advising employees of a request for donations.
-No additional notices will be sent. - D. An employee wishing to donate vacation (contributor) will complete and submit to Human Resources a Catastrophic Leave - Vacation Donation form indicating the number of vacation hours to be donated.
-The contributor must have at least forty

-(40) hours of vacation hours remaining after the donation.
+- A. The requestor must provide a signed written request for donations of vacation leave to the requestor's supervisor.
+Additionally, a statement from a health professional verifying an injury or incapacity likely to last for at least one (1) month must be forwarded to the supervisor before any action will be taken.
+The supervisor will forward the written request and verification to the Human Resources Department. - B. An employee's supervisor may take the initiative to request leave donations for an eligible employee.
+The recipient must consent, and all necessary documentation must be provided. - C. The Human Resources Department will ensure the requestor is eligible to receive catastrophic leave donations.
+Upon approval, the Human Resources Department will post a notice on EDCnet advising employees of a request for donations.
+No additional notices will be sent. - D. An employee wishing to donate vacation (contributor) will complete and submit to the Human Resources Department a Catastrophic Leave - Vacation Donation form indicating the number of vacation hours to be donated.
+The contributor must have at least forty (40) hours of vacation hours remaining after the donation.
 Once submitted, transfers of leave may not be revoked by the contributor.
-The requestor will not be made aware of who has donated leave.

-E. Donations will be made in one hour increments.
+The requestor will not be made aware of who has donated leave. - E. Donations will be made in one (1) hour increments.
 Employees may donate up to an annual maximum donation of sixteen (16) hours to any one employee.
 All donations will be deducted from the contributor's balance and held in queue until such time as they are needed by the requestor.
 Donated hours will be drawn on by the requestor, as the need arises, from the pool of donated hours on an hour for hour basis.
 All unused pledges remaining in the pool may be credited back to the original contributors on a last donated, last used basis.